melanchall/drywetmidi/Docs/articles/tools/MIDI-file-splitting.md

 ## SkipPart

-[SkipPart](xref:Melanchall.DryWetMidi.Tools.Splitter.SkipPart*) method skips part of the specified length of a MIDI file and returns remaining part as an instance of [MidiFile](xref:Melanchall.DryWetMidi.Core.MidiFile).
+[SkipPart](xref:Melanchall.DryWetMidi.Tools.Splitter.SkipPart*) method skips part of the specified length of a MIDI file and returns the remaining part as an instance of [MidiFile](xref:Melanchall.DryWetMidi.Core.MidiFile).
 The image below shows general case of skipping a part of a MIDI file:

 ![Skip part of a MIDI file](images/Splitter/SkipPart.png)